NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 It is likely better, however, to ensure there is a lot of overlap between the input images and use the stereo DEM mosaic rather than LOLA.

+*The process will fail if the DEM that is used as a constraint is misaligned with the cameras.* Alignment is discussed in :numref:`intrinsics_ground_truth`.

 It is useful to subtract each DEM from the mosaic using ``geodiff`` (:numref:`geodiff`)::